H.R. 4904: PHASE Act of 2025

 Cost & Funding

-- —Funds can support 13 categories of pedestrian-safety projects, including accessible sidewalks, accessible curb ramps, increased lighting at crossings, and upgraded highway traffic signals.
+- Funds can cover 13 categories of pedestrian-safety projects, including accessible sidewalks, accessible curb ramps, increased lighting at crossings, and upgraded traffic signals.

-- —The fact sheet does not list a matching requirement, formula, or per-grant cap.
+- The bill sets no matching requirement, funding formula, or per-grant cap.

 HR4904 Legislative Journey